 Q: If my child makes an Elite team, do I need to register my child for the primary Fall season in addition to the Elite season?

 Answer: No, the Elite program was modified last year to allow players to concentrate on the Elite team without having to play in the Fall season.

 Q: If my child makes an Elite team and they also want to play in the primary Fall season, is this allowed?

 Answer: Yes.
 However, this is not required or expected as part of the Elite program.
 Your child is allowed to play in both the Elite and the primary Fall (“House”) seasons at the same time.
 Please be aware that scheduling accommodations between Elite and Fall games will not be made as in prior years when players were expected to participate in both programs.

 Answer: Yes!
 We encourage all players that wish to play in a more competitive team to try out for Elite.
-If your child makes the Elite team, the fee that you paid for the Fall league will be applied towards the Elite fee.
+If your child makes the Elite team, the fee that you paid for the Spring league will be applied towards the Elite fee.